 We can now use equation \ref{eq:VIF}, along with the segmentation described above, to quantify the contributions of the spanwise and cross-spanwise vorticity-containing regions to the total vortex-induced lift.
-Figure \ref{fig:vortdir_rect}(c) shows this comparison as a function of time, from which several interesting observations can be made.
-We see that early in the simulation, as the flow develops over the wing, the total vortex-induced lift ($\clvif$) goes through a large-magnitude transient phase.
-This large lift peak is caused by the formation and eventual shedding of the spanwise oriented dynamic stall vortex.
+Figures \ref{fig:vortdir_rect}(c)-(f) show this comparison as a function of time for the four cases analyzed in this study, from which several interesting observations can be made.
+For the case with $AR = 2$ and $\alpha=15^{\circ}$, figure \ref{fig:vortdir_rect}(c) shows that early in the simulation, as the flow develops over the wing, the total vortex-induced lift ($\clvif$) goes through a large-magnitude transient phase.
+This large lift peak is caused by the formation and eventual shedding of the spanwise oriented starting vortex from the trailing edge and dynamic stall vortex from the leading edge.
 Soon after this transient, we observe a large drop in the spanwise lift contribution, along with a growth in the cross-spanwise contribution.
 In fact, the spanwise vorticity eventually has a lower overall contribution to the total lift than the cross-spanwise vorticity.
 After the initial transient, the contribution of spanwise vorticity to the total lift and vortex-induced lift are approximately 26\% and 29\% respectively, while the cross-span vorticity contribute approximately 60\% of the total lift and 66\% of the vortex-induced lift (the remaining 5\% of vortex-induced lift is accounted for by the flow outside the analysis sub-domain described in section \ref{sec:fpm}).